 As organizations begin to navigate the challenges caused by the coronavirus pandemic, they face unique circumstances with their workforces.
 Efficiency is something all businesses look for, especially in managing talent and hiring practices.
 Now, as states and cities around the world begin to reopen, hiring surges will cause a lot of demand.
 But through these direct sourcing strategies, you can efficiently meet these demands during these unique times.

-In a recent podcast between Debbie Bolla, Editorial Director for HRO Today Magazine, and Vanessa Janus, VP, Enterprise Solutions at Yoh, they discuss expert strategies around using indirect sourcing to help find and engage talent to fill areas of need while achieving high efficiency.
+In a recent podcast between Debbie Bolla, Editorial Director for HRO Today Magazine, and Vanessa Janus, VP, Enterprise Solutions at Yoh, they discuss expert strategies around using direct sourcing to help find and engage talent to fill areas of need while achieving high efficiency.

 Listen to the full podcast below.